DC Optimal Power Flow

 \[ P_{\text{p}i} = \sum_{k=1}^{n_{\text{g}i}} P_{\text{g}k},\;\;\; \forall i \in \mathcal{N}.\]

 Here, $P_{\text{g}k}$ represents the active power output of the $k$-th generator connected to bus $i \in \mathcal{N}$, and $n_{\text{g}i}$ denotes the total number of generators connected to the same bus.
-We can obtain the vector of active power injected by generators to the buses, denoted as $\mathbf{P}_{\text{p}} = [P_{\text{p}i}]$, using the following command:
+We can obtain the vector of active powers injected by generators into the buses, denoted as $\mathbf{P}_{\text{p}} = [P_{\text{p}i}]$, using the following command:

 julia> 𝐏ₚ = analysis.power.supply.active3-element Vector{Float64}: